The Last of Us: Other media

+In January 2025, Druckmann announced a physical experience allowing users to fight against the infected in Seattle during the events of Part II with virtual weapons, immersive video, audio, and scent technologies, first exhibited at the Consumer Electronics Show. —a 618-page hardcover book featuring the scripts for The Last of Us, Left Behind, and Part II—is set to be published by Dark Horse Books on December 16, 2025, featuring a foreword by Joel's actor Troy Baker and art by principal character concept artist Hyoung Nam.

 Canceled films

 On March 6, 2014, Sony announced Screen Gems would distribute a film adaptation of The Last of Us, written by Druckmann and produced by Sam Raimi.
 By January 2015, Druckmann had written the script's second draft, and performed a read-through with some actors.
-Very little work occurred following this, as Druckmann stated in April 2016 the film had entered development hell.
-In November 2016, Raimi stated the film was at a standstill after Sony had a disagreement with Druckmann.
-Druckmann stated in a 2021 interview the film fell apart as there was too much studio focus on making big action set-pieces, a concept he felt did not work well for the nature of The Last of Us which he felt was better approached as a smaller indie film.
+In April 2016, Druckmann stated the film had entered development hell; in November, Raimi said the film was at a standstill after Sony had a disagreement with Druckmann.
+The rights had relinquished by 2019.
+Druckmann said the film fell apart as the studio was focused on big action set-pieces, whereas he felt The Last of Us was better approached as a smaller indie film.
 Actress Maisie Williams expressed enthusiasm in playing Ellie, and was in talks with both Druckmann and Raimi to take the role, while Kaitlyn Dever participated in a table read.

 In January 2020, images surfaced of an animated short film adaptation of The Last of Us by production agency Oddfellows.
 The 20-minute film was intended to "serve as a strong bridge" between the game and its sequel and would "reinterpret each of the chapters of the game with a unique visual treatment" but was canceled by Sony.
 In 2023, Druckmann said he had written a short story after the first game was released about Ellie's mother, which was intended to be adapted into an animated short film, but "it fell apart"; it was later incorporated into the television adaptation.